Insights on JePPIX PIC technology

 So far, the progress in photonic integration technology has been hampered by the large variety in photonic devices and technologies, and the fact that most integration technologies are specific for the applications for which they have been developed.
 As a result the market for integrated photonics is too fragmented to justify the investments for developing an integration technology to a level that really leads to substantial cost reductions, and this, in turn, prevents rapid growth of the applications.

-* This is a read only document, from the historical archive of the technology
+* This is a document from the historical archive of the technology